slothmanguy/mass_gov_calculator_prototype/README.md

 See ``public/views/calculator.view.client.html``

 This file is almost entirely HTML/CSS, refer to the express documentation to see how it is combined with the index.html a layer up.
 One thing to watch out for is places where the values are bound to the Angular model

-***NOTE: There is a lot of bloat code at the top which was pulled from directly from the Massachusetts Government website to hold the same headers and design***

 ### Inserting an analytics framework or modifying the **header**